-- PLEASE REMEMBER TO REVIEW YOUR DOCUMENT FOR ERROS RIGHT THERE IN THE REGISTRY AGENT.
+- PLEASE REMEMBER TO REVIEW YOUR DOCUMENT FOR ERRORS RIGHT THERE AT THE REGISTRY AGENT.

-- The errors can be corrected by the registry agent if spotted before the wedding ceremony.
+- The registry agent can correct errors if spotted before the wedding ceremony.

-- If spotted after the wedding ceremony, then your document (registration and license) will have to be corrected by amendment.
-This takes time and it’s a setback you should avoid by just carefully checking the Registration/License document as soon as you get it.
+- If spotted after the wedding ceremony, your document (registration and license) will have to be corrected by amendment.
+This takes time and is a setback you should avoid by carefully checking the Registration/License document as soon as you get it.

 Step 4.
 Take your Marriage License to the Wedding Ceremony (it can be the same day as stated above) and present it to the person performing the wedding ceremony.